Nagapattinam district: History

 Nagapattinam district was an important region of the Chola kingdom.
 There are urn burials in and around the city from the Sangam period indicating some level of human habitation.
 The neighbouring port, Kaveripoompattinam (modern day Poompuhar), was the capital of the Chola kingdom of the Sangam Age, referred to widely in Tamil scriptures like Paṭṭiṉappālai.

 The early works of Tevaram by the 7th-century poets Appar and Sambandar mention that the town had fortified walls, busy roads, buildings and a busy port.
 The inscriptions from the Kayarohanswami temple indicate the construction was initiated during the reign of the Pallava king, Narasimha Pallava II (691 – 729 CE).
 A Buddhist pagoda was built under Chinese influence by the Pallava king and town was frequented by Buddhist travellers.
-Thirumangai Alvar, the 9th-century Vaishnavite saint poet, is believed to have stolen the golden Buddha statue to fund the Ranganthaswamy Temple at Srirangam; the authenticity of the theory is questionable.
 In the 11th century CE, Chudamani Vihara, a Buddhist monastery was built by Javanese king Sri Vijaya Soolamanivarman with the patronage of Raja Raja Chola.
 Nagapattinam was the prominent port of Cholas for trade and conquering gateway to the east.

 In the early 16th century the Portuguese made commercial contacts with the town and established a commercial centre in 1554 CE.
 The Portuguese also conducted missionary enterprise in the town.
 In 1658, the Dutch established an agreement with King Vijaya Nayakkar of Thanjavur on 5 January 1662.
 Ten villages were transferred from the Portuguese to the Dutch – Nagappattinam Port, Puthur, Muttam, Poruvalancheri, Anthanappettai, Karureppankadu, AzhingiMangalam, Sangamangalam, Thiruthinamangalam, Manjakollai, Nariyankudi.
 Ten Christian churches and a hospital were built by the Dutch.
 They also released coins with the name Nagappattinam engraved in Tamil letters.
 Under an agreement between the first Maratta King Egoji of Thanjavur and the Dutch, Naagappattinam and surrounding villages were handed over to the Dutch on 30 December 1676.
 In 1690, the capital of Dutch Coromandel moved from Pulicat to Nagapattinam.